-Welcome to the personal website for Weiguo “Patrick” Fan, a full professor and Henry B. Tippie Chair in Business Analytics at Tippie College of Business, the University of Iowa.
-Click here for his official University of Iowa homepage.
+Welcome to the personal website for Weiguo “Patrick” Fan, a full professor and Henry B. Tippie Excellence Chair in Business Analytics at Tippie College of Business, the University of Iowa.
+Click here for my official University of Iowa homepage.

 I have advised and chaired more than 10 Ph.D. students at VT.
 Many of them are now working in large technology companies like Google, Amazon, Microsoft.
 Several of them stay in academia.

 I moved to University of Iowa in July of 2018 with an Endowed Chair in Business Analytics.
-I continue working with students on healthcare analytics, online review mining, deep learning, social media analytics, emotion and quality analytics.
+I continue working with students on healthcare analytics, online review mining, deep learning, social media analytics, emotion and quality analytics, digital innovation, platform economy.

 I have great passions for both research and teaching.

-My research has been cited more than 8330 times (h-index 47, i10-index 118) according to Google Scholar.
-4 papers have received the ESI Highly Cited Paper recognition.
+My research has been cited more than 12000 times (h-index 53, i10-index 142), as of 09/06/2021, according to Google Scholar.
+7 papers have received the ESI Highly Cited Paper recognition.
 My research on financial fraud auditing using automatic textual analysis has been mentioned numerous times in different online and news media (including New York Times, Richmond Times, CFO magazine).
 My research on product defect discovery from social media has been featured in New York Times.
 My research has been funded by five NSF grants, one PWC grant (200k), and one KPMG grant (100k), one MeritData large research grant (120k).
 Recently, I have started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, online review mining, crowdfunding, open innovations, firm disclosures in social media, healthcare analytics, competitive intelligence analytics, financial fraud detection using text mining techniques, capital market research using text analytics, product defect analytics, social media monitoring for crisis management, adverse event detection and mitigation, and E-Business success and quality metrics.

-I teach Data Management and Information Visualization, Social Analytics (online) at the University of Iowa.
+I teach Data Management and Information Visualization, and Social Analytics at the University of Iowa.